teologov/redux-api-petitioner/README.md

 * Request success: `USERS_LIST_SUCCESS`
 * Request error: `USERS_LIST_FAILURE`

-It allows to handle each phase of the request in the declerative way using your reducer.
+It allows handling each phase of the request in a declarative way using your reducer.

 # Usage
-`redux-api-petitioner` supports any api client, which conforms to the next requirement: your api library should provide the API with each request type in the **lower case**:
+`redux-api-petitioner` supports any API client, which conforms to the next requirement: your API library should provide the API with each request type in the **lower case**:
  `HEAD, GET, POST, PUT, PATCH, DELETE`.

  ***Every method should return a promise***.